 Students may be asked to undergo drug screening if there is suspicion of substance use, intoxication, or impairment before they enter or while participating in a clinical setting.
 In this situation, the student will be immediately removed from patient care activities, and the Associate Dean/Clinical Education or Associate Dean/Student Affairs will be notified.
-Arrangements will be made for prompt screening, after which time the student will be placed on administrative leave until they receive additional direction from the Office of Student Affairs.
+Arrangements will be made for prompt screening, after which the student will be placed on administrative leave until they receive additional direction from the Office of Student

+Affairs.
 Any refusal to test is considered a positive result.
-Full details and information on this policy can be found here.
+Full details and information on this policy can be found here: Substance Use and Abuse.

-Impaired students who have not sought or are not receiving assistance currently will be referred to the SPCC for violation of professional conduct.
+Impaired students who have not sought or are not receiving assistance will be referred to the Student Performance and Conduct Committee (SPCC) for violation of professional conduct.